bronsonb42/personal_website/content/digital_projects.md

 # Digital Projects

-“Mabbot Poe: A Digital Resource for the Study of Edgar Allan Poe and the Editing of his Collected Writings by Thomas Ollive Mabbott,” Digital Scholarship & Publishing Studio, The University of Iowa (http://mabbottpoe.lib.uiowa.edu/)
+“Mabbott Poe: A Digital Resource for the Study of Edgar Allan Poe and the Editing of his Collected Writings by Thomas Ollive Mabbott,” Digital Scholarship & Publishing Studio, The University of Iowa (https://mabbottpoe.lib.uiowa.edu/)